zidaneibrahimf7/zidaneibrahimf7/README.md

 ### Hi there 👋

+An easy-going person who enjoys being a software engineer, leadership, business, and event or campaign organizer.
+A Software Engineer specializing in the ability to work both individually and as part of a team.
+Experienced in working with C, C++, Phyton, SQL, and Javascript specializing in React.js and Express.js.
+Committed to continuous learning about technology and self-development.
+If you like challenges, let's collaborate!

+🌱 I’m currently learning in GoTo Impact Foundation Generasi Gigih 3.0 Full Stack Engineer Track

 <!--
 **zidaneibrahimf7/zidaneibrahimf7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.